gvwilson/buildtogether.tech/src/research/index.md

 <div class="callout" markdown="1">
 ### Myers-Briggs and other danger signs

-The [%i "Myers-Briggs Type Indicator" "pseudoscience!Myers-Briggs Type Indicator" %][%g myers_briggs "Myers-Briggs Type Indicator" %][%/i%] advertises itself as personality profiling tool.
+The [%g myers_briggs "Myers-Briggs Type Indicator" %][%i "Myers-Briggs Type Indicator" "pseudoscience!Myers-Briggs Type Indicator" %] advertises itself as personality profiling tool.
 It is popular on dating sites and some companies use it as part of their interview process—despite the fact that it is complete bullshit.
 Half or more of people who repeat the test within